 ka – is taken from Kanada or Canada.

 What is the history of Nikka Yuko?

-A local group of Japanese-Canadian citizens wanted to honor the contribution to Lethbridge by people of Japanese heritage.
-The Japanese Garden Society was formed to oversee the development of a Japanese Garden.
+A local group of Japanese-Canadian citizens wanted to honour the contribution made by people of Japanese heritage to Lethbridge.
+The Japanese Garden Society was formed to oversee the development of the garden.
 Tadashi Kubo, a highly respected Japanese garden designer was hired to design it.

 When did the garden open?

 The garden officially opened in 1967, as a part of Canada’s centennial celebration.

 Yes.
 Guided tours are available, but optional.
 A host or hostess, in traditional Japanese clothing, will greet you at the front gates.
 Take a guided tour, or walk the gardens by yourself at your own pace.

 How long does it take to tour the Nikka Yuko Japanese Garden?